 - His appearance in Young Justice also counts.
 Vandal Savage and Count Vertigo also fit the bill.

-- Justice League Unlimited: Vandal Savage always wears a nice suit or a nice uniform, when he hasn't had a castle dropped on him.
+- Justice League: Vandal Savage always wears a nice suit or a nice uniform, when he hasn't had a castle dropped on him.

 - Danny Phantom: Vlad Masters, of course.

-- From Batman: The Animated Series there's The Joker, Two-Face and The Riddler who all wear over the top suits.
+- From Batman: The Animated Series there's The Joker, Two-Face and the Riddler who all wear over the top suits, and the Penguin who wears a more conventional (allowing for his body shape) formal suit.

 - Gargoyles: David Xanatos, naturally.